-The interview is the second step in the admissions procedure and is only offered to selected students.
-For the interview, applicants have to read and analyse a text within a short period of time, and are asked to deliver a structured oral presentation of their commentary.
+The interview is the second step in the admissions procedure and is only offered to shortlisted students.
+For the interview, applicants are asked to read and analyse a text within a short period of time, then deliver a structured oral presentation of their commentary.
 The interviewers then ask the candidate a series of questions pertaining to their presentation and to their application as a whole.

 Which foreign languages (except for French and English) are available on each campus and how much time is spent in language classes?

-The time spent in English or French classes differs according to the student’s level in the respective course.
+The time spent in English or French classes differs according to the student’s level in the respective language.
 Classes are more intensive for those who are less advanced and meet several times a week.
 For the student’s second foreign language choice, sessions generally take place once a week.
-Beginners in languages which require a new alphabet to be learned may need to meet more often.
+Beginners in languages which require the learning of a new alphabet may need to meet more often.